Cognitium Fast API Documentation

 Every request to the API must include these authentication fields:

-The API validates that the provided api_key matches the one stored for your user_id.
-Requests with invalid or mismatched credentials will be rejected.
+The API verifies that the provided api_key matches the one stored for your user_id.
+Invalid or mismatched credentials will be rejected.

 API Endpoint Actions